The Audio Buzz Blog

 You are now ready to export your video.

-What this means is taking all of the media in your timeline and exporting it as one cohesive video.
+This means taking all the media in your timeline and exporting it as one cohesive video.

-Here, you will learn how to export your video and find out about the best settings to use.
+Here, you will learn how to export your video and the best settings.

 You won’t learn everything about Adobe Premiere Pro in one article.

-There are just so many things that you can do with this amazing video editing platform.
+There are just so many things that you can do with this fantastic video editing platform.

 For a beginner, a solid grasp of the basics will go a very long way.